ekim493/cs1371-autograder/README.md

 ```

 ## Advanced Usage
+### Test Runner

+For ease of use, this repository uses subtrees to store the TestRunner depenency (found in `src/@TestRunner`).
+The full repository can be found [here](https://github.com/ekim493/test-runner).

 ### Running the Setup File
 The `setup.ps1` file creates a Docker image compatible with Gradescope and with MATLAB installed and logged in.
 This file can be used to update Matlab/linux if necessary.
 This script will prompt you for your Mathworks login.
 The following are the tags associated with the setup:
 - The `Repo` parameter is the name of the repository and tag of the new Docker image.
 The input to this parameter should be the same as the input to the `base` parameter of the update.ps1 file.
 The default is `ekim493/cs1371-autograder:base`.